hpfem/hermes-examples/doc/src/hermes2d/examples/miscellaneous/singular-perturbation.rst

     -\Delta u + K^2 u - K^2 = 0.

 The boundary conditions are homogeneous Dirichlet.
-The right-hand side is chosen in this way in order to keep the solution $u(x,y) \approx 1$ inside the domain.
+The right-hand side is chosen in this way in order to keep the Solution<double> $u(x,y) \approx 1$ inside the domain.
 For this presentation we choose $K^2 = 10^4$ but everything works for larger values of $K$ as well.
 We find quite important to perform initial refinements towards the boundary, thus providing a better initial mesh for adaptivity.
 One does not have to do this, but then the convergence is slower.
-The solution is shown in the following figure:
+The Solution<double> is shown in the following figure:

 .. figure:: example-singular-perturbation/sol_3d_view.png
    :align: center